 Adult passport renewals

+Most passport renewals for adults do not require an in-person appearance.
+Embassy London is still accepting routine adult passport renewal applications by mail for all citizens in the United Kingdom.
 Please click here for information about how to apply to renew your adult passport.
 This includes information for residents of Scotland and Northern Ireland and what to do if you need to renew your passport in an emergency.

 Replacing an emergency limited validity passport for a full-validity passport